Novo Nordisk knocks Europe shares after U.S. setback

 By Francesco Canepa

-LONDON Feb 11 (Reuters) - European shares fell on Monday, with pharma group Novo Nordisk down 15 percent after suffering a major regulatory setback in the United States.
+LONDON, Feb 11 (Reuters) - European shares fell on Monday, with pharma group Novo Nordisk down 12 percent after suffering a major regulatory setback.

 Shares in the world's biggest insulin maker weighed on the pan-European FTSEurofirst 300 index after the U.S. Food and Drug Administration asked for additional tests before it would consider approving the firm's new drug..